GavinMendelGleason/blog/entries/object_relational.md

 number of different things to model.

-1. Identifiers: First and foremost is choice of *object bidentifier*.
+1. Identifiers: First and foremost is choice of *object identifier*.
 We need to have some way to represent the objects identity, so that updates to the object is reflected in storage.
 What constitutes identity is also of issue (what kinds of *keys* do we want on our data).